HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 Who qualifies for an Access Card?

-Getting an Access Card is based on an individual’s needs and not based purely on having a disability.
+The Access Card scheme bases eligibility on an individual’s needs, not only on having a disability.

-If your needs change you can ask to be reassessed at any time.
-Simply email the Access Card team [email protected] with your current card number in the subject line and let them know what needs changing.
-Make sure to include any further evidence with the email if you’re requesting new symbols to be added.
-There is a £5 admin fee for a new card.
+If needs change, someone can request a reassessment at any time by emailing the Access Card team, putting their current card number in the subject line, and explaining what needs to change.
+Include any further evidence if new symbols are being requested.
+A £5 admin fee may apply for a new card.

 About the Author